 The bill amends s.
 944.605, F.S., to direct DOC to work with DOH and DHSMV to provide every Floridaborn inmate a certified copy of their birth certificate and a state-issued ID card upon release.
 DOC is required to provide DOH with a list of all Florida-born inmates, including a photo and various identifying information for each inmate.
+DHSMV also must provide a replacement driver license in lieu of a stateissued ID card when an inmate has a valid state driver license which was lost, stolen or destroyed.
 DOC is not required to provide a birth certificate or state-issued ID to inmates who:

 - DOC determines have a valid driver license or state-issued ID, except DOC must provide these inmates with a replacement driver license or state-issued ID, if necessary; - Have an active detainer, unless the department determines that cancellation of the detainer is likely or that the incarceration for which the detainer was issued will be less than 12 months in duration; - Are released due to an emergency release or a conditional medical release under s.
-947.149, F.S.; - Are not in the physical custody of the department at or within 180 days before release: and
+947.149, F.S.;

-STORAGE NAME: h0053d.JDC DATE: 2/27/2014
+STORAGE NAME: h0053e.JDC DATE: 3/6/2014